A Lesson to Learn: Oasis Petroleum Inc. (OAS)

 OAS’s Market Performance

-OAS stocks went up by 0.94% for the week, with a monthly drop of -32.26% and a quarterly performance of -45.41%, while its annual performance rate touched -88.17%.
-The volatility ratio for the week stands at 10.43% while the volatility levels for the past 30 days are set at 13.32% for Oasis Petroleum Inc..
-The simple moving average for the period of the last 20 days is -41.76% for OAS stocks with a simple moving average of -76.56% for the last 200 days.
+OAS stocks went down by -58.56% for the week, with a monthly drop of -68.71% and a quarterly performance of -76.65%, while its annual performance rate touched -94.69%.
+The volatility ratio for the week stands at 24.75% while the volatility levels for the past 30 days are set at 17.08% for Oasis Petroleum Inc..
+The simple moving average for the period of the last 20 days is -57.48% for OAS stocks with a simple moving average of -84.12% for the last 200 days.

 Stock Fundamentals for OAS